Clem, Oregon

 Clem is an unincorporated community in Gilliam County, Oregon, United States, at an elevation of 1903 ft.
-It was named for Clemens Augustus Danneman, who was born in Germany, came to Oregon in 1879, and owned a ranch in Gilliam County.
+It was named after Clemens Augustus Danneman, who was born in Germany, came to Oregon in 1879, and owned a ranch in Gilliam County.
 The Clem post office was open between November 1884 and April 1937.
 Clem "also was a station on the Condon branch of the Union Pacific Railroad."
 Now, Clem is on Oregon Route 19 about 4 mi southeast of Mikkalo.
-As of November 2021, the population is seven people and one cow.